 10 Antioxidant-Rich Nuts, Seeds And Berries You Should Include In Your Daily Diet

 Antioxidants play a crucial role in our health and overall well-being.
 They help our cells defend from oxidative stress, cell damage caused by free radicals.
-Antioxidants could help in preventing cancer, protect heart health and can improve skin health.
+Antioxidants could help in preventing cancer, protect heart health and can present radicals that cause cell damage.
+Antioxidant-rich foods are a boon if you want glowing skin.

 Naturally, our body produces some antioxidants, while some are sourced directly from our food.
 Food like nuts, berries, spices, fruit, and vegetables are excellent sources to get your daily dose of antioxidants.
 But the most shocking food is Dark chocolate!
 Good news for all chocolate lovers!
 Dark chocolate is surprisingly one of the richest sources of antioxidants.